 KIPDA MPO Staff will work with local jurisdictions, KYTC, and INDOT to identify and promote the implementation of highway safety projects in the region.
-Particular attention will be paid to the identification of low cost and quickly constructed projects that might be funded through the Highway

-Safety Improvement Program (HSIP).
+Particular attention will be paid to the identification of low cost and quickly constructed projects that might be funded through the Highway Safety Improvement Program (HSIP).
 Projects will be examined and prioritized for the use of INDOT HSIP funding dedicated to the MPA.

-Transportation system safety is a fundamental component of the performance-based planning process, and closely related to the Maintenance and Update of Information.
+Transportation system safety is a fundamental component of the performance-based planning process and closely related to the Maintenance and Update of Information.

 Sub-element 2.10: Transportation Safety Planning contributes to the 2.5% minimum Complete Streets planning requirement to increase safe and accessible options for multiple travel modes for people of all ages and abilities.
+Some resources have shifted from this element to 6.1: Complete Streets Planning.